Gustavus Vaughan Brooke: Financial difficulties

 In early life Brooke was financially careless, but in Australia for a time lived comparatively carefully, and while in partnership with Coppin at one time thought himself to be a rich man.
 But his ventures were not always successful.
 He eventually lost everything, and unfortunately began drinking again.
 On his return to England about the middle of 1861 he played a season at Drury Lane, beginning in October with so little success that at its conclusion he found himself in financial difficulties.
-In February he married Avonia Stanhope Jones (12 July 1839 – 4 October 1867), a young actress of considerable ability whom he had met in Australia.
+In February he married Jones, a young actress of considerable ability.
 His drinking habits continued however, and he was often in great difficulties.
 In Ireland in May, 1863 at the Theatre Royal, Dublin he played Julian St. Pierre in The Wife; in the cast was a young actor Sydney Bancroft, later better known as Sir Squire Bancroft.

 Brooke's wife, who had been away playing an engagement in America, contacted George Coppin, then on a visit to England, who offered Brooke an engagement for two years in Australia.
 Brooke pulled himself together to play a farewell season at Belfast, and his last performance as Richard III on 23 December 1865 was enthusiastically received.

 He left Plymouth for Australia on 1 January 1866 in the SS London, which went down in a storm ten days later.
 Brooke toiled bravely at the pumps of the sinking vessel, and when all hope was gone was seen standing composedly by the companionway.
 As the last overcrowded lifeboat pulled away he called "Give my last farewell to the people of Melbourne".
 He was 47 years old.
 Actor Fred Younge read a moving tribute to his longtime associate on 17 March 1866 at the Victoria Theatre, Sydney, the scene of many of his triumphs.

 His widow, who had remained in England rather than risk encountering Brooke's first wife Marianne, died from consumption the following year.